 Instead, use the world around you to frame the sky.
-Even a silhouette can become a compelling point of reference for a night sky photo, Gary says.
-Use mountains, landscapes, trees, or other features and your stars will suddenly seem more impressive.
+Even a silhouette can become a compelling point of reference for a night sky photo.
+Use mountains, landscapes, trees, or other features, and your stars will suddenly seem more impressive.

-Pro-tip: Don’t have any interesting scenery around?
-Try putting yourself in the photo and triggering the shutter with your remote or a timer.
+You may find yourself in a place where there’s not much interesting scenery around.
+If that’s the case, try putting yourself in the photo and triggering the shutter with your remote or a timer.
 Your silhouette can make the picture even more interesting and personal.

 Tip #4.
 Use Flight Paths & Satellites to Your Advantage